ArenaNet Fires Two Guild Wars Game Developers Over Twitter Exchange

 “Companies need to learn, these interactions cost you nothing, you lose no customers, a week later no one remembers.
 But when you don’t support your employees?
 The industry is small enough and we all do remember.”

 Since the incident, Price has not spoken on the topic much, but the amount of support pouring in for her on social media shows that she has people in her corner.
-Deroir seems to have slipped back to the level of obscurity he enjoyed prior the the exchange, and all is well for everyone it would seem, except for Price and Fries.
+Deroir seems to have slipped back to the level of obscurity he enjoyed prior the exchange, and all is well for everyone it would seem, except for Price and Fries.
 And maybe ArenaNet who is trying to sell their $60 game that they have now found a lot of women don’t want due to their treatment of Price and Fries.

 In an interview posted on The Verge, Price seemed to sum the entire situation up very nicely with some food for all to think about.